yijunx/keycloak-v21/README.md

     export KEYCLOAK_EXTRA_ARGS="-Dkeycloak.migration.action=export -Dkeycloak.migration.provider=dir -Dkeycloak.migration.dir=/tmp/exports/default -Dkeycloak.migration.usersExportStrategy=DIFFERENT_FILES -Dkeycloak.migration.realmName=default"

     # finally lets trigger it
+    # the below entrypoint.sh and run.sh, actually you can find it at dockerhub, if you take a look at the image layers.
     /opt/bitnami/scripts/keycloak/entrypoint.sh /opt/bitnami/scripts/keycloak/run.sh
     # after sometime, there will be a few files in your chosen folder for export.